 This is another popular form of advertising.
 Product placement is when you pay for your product or service to be featured in (shown on) movies and television programs.

 How to Practice Your Business English Advertising Vocabulary

 The world of advertising is both exciting and ever-changing.
 So what’s new and happening today?
-Here are some current news stories for you.
+Here are some example news stories for you.
 Be sure you read the full articles and note the usages of the vocabulary we’ve discussed earlier.